Time Encoding of Finite-Rate-of-Innovation Signals: Proof of Lemma

 The set of vectors $\bu$ that satisfy Eq.~\eqref{eq:lineCondition} for $\ell = 1,2,\cdots,L$ is empty for $L>N$.
-This is because the solutions to Eq.~\eqref{eq:lineCondition}, with a bit of rearrangement, can be written as the solutions of the coefficients of an $M^{\text{th}}$ degree trigonometric polynomial fit to a straight line that intersects exactly at the $L$ points $t_{1},t_{2},\cdots,t_{L}$.
-This problem has no solutions whenever $L>N$, as the $M^{\text{th}}$ degree polynomial can have only exactly $N$ such points.
-Naaman et al. have a related result in their recent pre-print \cite{naaman2021fritem}. \end{proof}
+This is because the solutions, with rearrangement, can be written as the solutions of the coefficients of an $M^{\text{th}}$ degree trigonometric polynomial that intersects a straight line exactly at $t_{1},t_{2},\cdots,t_{L}$.
+This problem has no solution for $L>N$, as the $M^{\text{th}}$ degree polynomial can have only exactly $N=2M+1$ such points.
+Naaman {\it et al.} have a related result in their recent preprint \cite{naaman2021fritem}. \end{proof}